jricher/secevent/draft-richanna-secevent-token.md

 ==============
 In order to accommodate use cases that require communicating multiple related security events to an Event Receiver, this section defines the "Related Events" event type.
-A Related Events event is essentially a container for two or more events that are related to one another, in that they are all related to the same "real world" event or state change.
+A Related Events event is essentially a container for two or more events that are related to one another, in that they represent or express different aspects of the same event or state change.
 The Related Events event SHOULD NOT be used to combine unrelated events into a single set, and MUST NOT be used as a general purpose batch transmission mechanism.
-Profiling Specifications and/or implementers who desire an event grouping mechanism with these or other semantics are encouraged to profile this specification and define additional event types for those use cases.
+Profiling Specifications that require an event grouping mechanism with these or other semantics are encouraged to define additional event types for their use cases.

 The event type for the Related Events event is the URN "urn:ietf:secevents:related_events".